AllanGallop/Huddle/.github/docs/features/projects.md

 - Description
 - Image gallery with upload, thumbnail navigation, aspect-ratio previews, and a full-size modal on click
 - Threaded comments and replies
-- Volunteer sign-up, roster management (for admins), and project metadata
+- Volunteer sign-up, roster management (for admins; searchable member picker), and project metadata

 ### Finance